apache/druid/docs/api-reference/automatic-compaction-api.md

 #### Query parameters
 * `dataSource` (optional)
   * Type: String
-  * Filter the result by name of specific datasource.
+  * Filter the result by name of a specific datasource.

 #### Responses